 Depending on the Services in your cluster, Ambari Web needs access to these APIs.
-As well, views such as the Jobs View and the Tez View need access to ATS.
+As well, views such as the Tez View need access to ATS.
 Therefore, the Ambari Server requires a Kerberos principal in order to authenticate via SPNEGO against these APIs.
 This section describes how to configure Ambari Server with a Kerberos principal and keytab to allow views to authenticate via SPNEGO against cluster components.